Alpheus novaezealandiae

 Alpheus novaezealandiae is a species of shrimp in the family Alpheidae, found in Australasia.
+It was described by Edward J. Miers in 1876.

-A. novaezelandiae is found around the coasts of New Zealand, Lord Howe Island and Australia, where it lives under rocks from the intertidal zone to a depth of 25 m.
+A. novaezelandiae is found around the coasts of New Zealand, Lord Howe Island and all coasts of Australia, where it lives under rocks from the intertidal zone to a depth of 25 m.
 It is a large species, growing to a length of 68 mm, and is dark in colouration.

+Description

+A. novaezelandiae has a dark grey-green or purplish body, with some white markings on much of the body, aside from the chelae.
+The eggs are brown.